How Long Does Teeth Whitening Take

 Using a tray filled with a bleaching gel provides flexibility in choosing a whitening agent.
 Each person can pick the strength of the agent and wear the tray for the allotted amount of time for that agent.
 To whiten teeth faster, the tray can be worn for a maximum time.

-Check out what others are saying about our dental services on Yelp: Teeth Whitening in Albany, OR.
+Check out what others are saying about our dental services on Google: Teeth Whitening in Albany, OR.

 Conclusion